scylladb/scylladb/docs/troubleshooting/node-joined-without-any-data.rst

 The Problem
 ^^^^^^^^^^^

-There are two possible causes for a new node not acquiring data from its peers:

-* The ``seeds`` parameter in the new node's ``scylla.yaml`` file does not specify the IP of an existing node in the cluster (for example, it specifies its own IP).
+A new node may not acquire data from its peers if the ``seeds`` parameter in the new node's ``scylla.yaml`` file does not specify the IP of an existing node in the cluster (for example, it specifies its own IP).
-* The node was added with the ``auto_bootstrap`` flag set to *False*

-Both scenarios constitute user errors and are the incorrect way of adding new nodes to the cluster.
+The scenario constitutes a user error and is the incorrect way of adding new nodes to the cluster.
 See :doc:`Adding New Node </operating-scylla/procedures/cluster-management/add-node-to-cluster/>` for more details.
 This article explains how to restore a cluster safely in such a case.

 .. warning:: You mustn't run nodetool cleanup in any other nodes in the cluster until this is fixed, as it will delete data that is not yet available from the new node.